-There are many lessons that we can learn from studying the life of Jacob in the book of Genesis.
+There are many lessons we can learn from studying the life of Jacob in the book of Genesis.

 One of the most compelling aspects of the Bible is how God is constantly working through imperfect people to do unbelievable things.
-Being flawed ourselves, this allows us to make a personal connection to the scriptures as we are in constant need of mercy and inspiration.
+Being flawed ourselves, allows us to make a personal connection to the scriptures as we are in constant need of mercy and inspiration.

 This Bible study on the story of Jacob will help you begin to understand how God created you with a special purpose in mind.
-As you read through these scriptures, consider how your personality, life situation and weaknesses may be a part of a bigger plan to do something great in the world.
+As you read through these scriptures, consider how your personality, life situation, and weaknesses may be a part of a bigger plan to do something great in the world.

 - How has God created me to be unique?